agucchristopher/openai-nodejs-api/README.md

-# Chat-GPT Image Generator Api 🚀🚀
+# OpenAI Node.js Api 🚀🚀

 A simple nodejs backend server using openai Chat-GPT and Dall-E api